 - (a) Potential realizable value is based on an assumption that the price of the Common Stock appreciates at the annual rates shown (compounded annually) from the date of grant until the end of the ten year option term.
 These numbers are calculated based on the rules and regulations promulgated by the Securities and Exchange Commission and do not reflect the Company's estimate of future stock price growth. - (b) These options are non-qualified and were granted at fair market value on the date of grant.
 Thirty-three and one-third percent of each option becomes exercisable on the first anniversary of the date of grant and thirty-three and one-third percent becomes exercisable on each anniversary thereafter until fully exercisable.
 All options become fully vested in the event of death, disability or retirement at the optionee's normal retirement date and are exercisable for a period of one year thereafter.
 An optionee taking early retirement may, under certain circumstances, exercise all or a portion of the options unvested at his or her early retirement date and may exercise such options for three months or such longer period as the Committee may approve.
-Upon termination of employment for any other reason, only options vested at the date of the termination may be exercised, and are exercisable for a period of three months following termination. - (c) Upon a Change of Control, as defined below, all options become immediately exercisable and, with certain exceptions, will be canceled in exchange for a cash payment in the amount of the difference between the highest price paid for a share of Common Stock in the transaction or series of transactions pursuant to which the Change of Control shall have occurred or, if higher, the highest reported sales price of a share of Common Stock during the sixty-day period immediately preceding the date of the Change of Control.
+Unless otherwise approved by the Committee in its discretion, upon termination of employment for any other reason, only options vested at the date of the termination may be exercised, and are exercisable for a period of three months following termination. - (c) These options were granted pursuant to the Company's long term incentive program and were granted at 110% of fair market value on the date of grant.
+See Report of the Compensation and Stock Option Committee of the Board of Directors above.
+Twenty percent of these options become exercisable on the first anniversary of the date of grant and twenty percent become exercisable on each anniversary thereafter until fully exercisable.
+Options become fully vested in the event of death, disability and retirement at the optionee's normal retirement date and are exercisable for three years thereafter.
+Unless otherwise approved by the Committee in its discretion, upon termination of employment for any other reason (including early retirement), an optionee may exercise only options vested at the date of termination for a period of six months following termination. - (d) Upon a Change of Control, as defined below, all options become immediately exercisable and, with certain exceptions, will be canceled in exchange for a cash payment in the amount of the difference between the highest price paid for a share of Common Stock in the transaction or series of transactions pursuant to which the Change of Control shall have occurred or, if higher, the highest reported sales price of a share of Common Stock during the sixty-day period immediately preceding the date of the Change of Control.
 Participants may exercise options and satisfy tax withholding liabilities by payments in cash or by delivery of Common Stock equal to the exercise price and the tax withholding liability.
 In addition, participants may instruct the Company to withhold shares issuable upon exercise in satisfaction of tax withholding liability.